edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

     //...
 }
 ```
 When verifying certificates in this context, MarbleRun ignores their `issuer`, `subject`, and `expiration date` fields.
-Thus, users cannot lock themselves out through expired certificates.
+Thus, users can't lock themselves out through expired certificates.

 Use OpenSSL to generate a compatible certificate.